-When an administrative user goes to Config $\rightarrow$ Services, the screen shown in the following figure appears.
+When an administrative user goes to Config \rightarrow Services, the screen shown in the following figure appears.
 Checkmarks appear next to the services that have been enabled by default.

-Figure 6-49: Config $\rightarrow$ Services Screen
+Figure 7-52:Config → Services Screen

-An administrative user can use the Config $\rightarrow$ Services screen to enable or disable any of the listed network services.
-See "Understanding Services on the OnBoard" on page 17 for important background information.
+An administrative user can use the Config \rightarrow Services screen to enable or disable any of the listed network services.
+See "OnBoard Services" on page 21 for important background information.